0nix/ggj21/twine/ending3.md

 What joy.

 "Agent," Lieutenant Sessler mutters, with a rather palpable hatred mixed in with exasperation.
 "You are now dismissed.
-Resume your duties, go kick a puppy, just...
-Just get out of my sight."
+Resume your duties, go kick a puppy, I don't care.
+Ju-just get out of my sight."

 You salute, and walk away.
 You'd see another assignment tomorrow, and the excursion to Friederichsfielde would come on the weekend.